 - All information made available to the public makes reference to the RTO by including the RTO's National RTO Code 91522; - Marketing/Advertising material will only make reference to another person or organisation if the consent of that person or organisation has been formally obtained; - Marketing/Advertising material will clearly distinguish and clarify any third party/subcontracting arrangements in place, either where the RTO is delivering services on behalf of another organisation, or where another organisation has been engaged to deliver services on the RTO's behalf; - Marketing/Advertising material will clearly distinguish between accredited/nationally recognised training and non-accredited training on offer by the RTO; - Advertising/Marketing material is not discriminatory or exclusionary in any way; - Any official logos displayed are only used as directed by the guideline issued by the relevant authority.
 Byron Yoga Centre maintains updated versions of logo guidelines for each VET sector authority on their system as a point of reference (including Australian Qualifications Framework and Nationally Recognised Training logos); - Wording or images used in the material are not ambiguous or misleading; - Information provided will clearly illustrate the outcomes of the qualification/accredited course and will make reference to their official Code and Title as they appear on the National Register; Certificate IV in Yoga Teaching 10540NAT. - Students will be informed of the skills or abilities required to participate in the course successfully.
-This includes providing information, where necessary, about literacy and numeracy requirements; - Only courses that are officially on the RTO's scope of registration are marketed; - Marketing or advertising of accredited courses is as in the agreement the RTO has with the original course owner; - Information regarding the RTO's Mutual Recognition policy is clearly stated; - Reasonable attention has been given to Recognition of Prior Learning as a valid option for students; - Information on the refunding of courses and the nature of the RTO's guarantee to complete the training are clearly stated; - Where any third party is used to recruit students into the RTO's courses, this will be clearly stipulated on the RTO's website and other marketing material; - Any training which is subsidised through the government, or is able to be undertaken through a loan arrangement such as VET Fee-Help, is made clear to the public; - No false or unsubstantiated guarantees are made in relation to the training offered by the RTO.
+This includes providing information, where necessary, about literacy and numeracy requirements; - Only courses that are officially on the RTO's scope of registration are marketed; - Marketing or advertising of accredited courses is as in the agreement the RTO has with the original course owner; - Information regarding the RTO's Mutual Recognition policy is clearly stated; - Information regarding the RTO's Credit Transfer policy is clearly stated; - Reasonable attention has been given to Recognition of Prior Learning as a valid option for students;